 While these changes are being made in the Medicare program, it is important that physicians billing for E/M visits for patients with private insurance coverage have a uniform set of rules and guidelines to provide clarity and eliminate the potential for significant physician burden.
-Therefore, ACP recommends that AHIP encourage their members to adopt the changes finalized by CMS to ensure that all physicians are operating by one set of rules and standards so that they are able to focus on patients, not paperwork.
+Therefore, ACP recommends that BCBSA encourage all of their member plans to adopt the changes finalized by CMS to ensure that all physicians in their networks are operating by one set of rules and standards so that they are able to focus on patients, not paperwork.
 This type of stability and more appropriate payment for these services is critically important during this time of extreme uncertainty in the health care system.